savina0202/JavaVuser_QuickFixJ/README.md

   FileStoreFactory, FileLogFactory and DefaultMesssageFactory -> message persistence and logging
 * Starts the **SocketInitiator**, connecting to the FIX server (127.0.0.1:9000)
 * Waits up to 15 seconds for the Logon (35=A) handshake to complete
-* Marks the session as loggedOn = true once connected successfully ✅ Purpose: Establish a FIX connection between LoadRunner and the trading system
+* Marks the session as loggedOn = true once connected successfully<br>
+✅ Purpose: Establish a FIX connection between LoadRunner and the trading system
 ### 2.Action (`action()` method)
 * Validates that the FIX session is active.